Bypass navigation bar

 Get more information about DEVTP admission requirements, courses and tuition costs, and see getting started checklists.

-In order to get started, you will need to register for your first course by calling the AAHA Member Service Center at 800-883-6301.
+You will need to register for your first course by calling the AAHA Member Service Center at 800-883-6301.
 Cedar Valley College will email your admission materials, which must be completed and submitted before you begin the course.

 After registering, you should check your email daily for registration information required by Cedar Valley College.
 This information can also be obtained from www.devtp.org.
 Plan to enroll at least one month before courses start to allow time to complete and process documents.
 This will also allow you time to purchase and receive the books and materials required to complete your assignments.